-The whale watching high season is usually from June to the end of October, but whales can be seen all year around there.
-I visited in mid of September and we saw quite many whales!
+The whale watching high season is usually from June to the end of October, but whales can be seen all year round there.
+I visited in mid-September and we saw quite a lot of whales!

-Here are some of the things to do in Tadoussac National Park:
+Here are some other things to do in Tadoussac National Park:

 - Take a Tadoussac whale watching tour by boat (read more details about the times and prices below)

 - Try a kayaking experience and (hopefully) meet some whales! (also below)

 - Visit the Marine Mammal Interpretation Centre to learn everything about whales